 With Promoted Pins, you can target specific audiences and ensure you’re putting your pins in front of the right eyes.
 Much like other paid social advertising platforms, Pinterest Ads Manager allows you to target pinners based on several such as gender, age, location, and income.
 Brands are then able to target audiences based on keyword searches and ensure their pins are getting in front of their target audience.
 Pinterest Analytics measures the results of your ads and informs brands on which promoted pins are performing the best with their target audience.

 One-click to convert, need we say more?
 Pinterest’s Buyable Pins allows brands to add a ‘Buy it’ button to pins.
 This feature is especially great for ecommerce brands.
 It allows brands to leverage Pinterest as a second storefront, and drive conversions directly from their pins.

 We’ve said it before, and we’ll say it again, Pinterest is a no brainer.
 Pinterest’s Business Account is the perfect starter kit for brands who are just beginning to pin.
 It provides the tools you need to inform your content strategy and understand what type of content your target audience wants most from your brand.
-Once you quickly realize the impact of Pinterest for your brand, it’s time to level up your strategy with Dash Hudson’s Pinterest Analytics.
+Once you quickly realize the impact of Pinterest for your brand, it’s time to level up your strategy with Dash Hudson’s Pinterest Insights.

 Learn why Dash Hudson is the preferred solution for marketing and social media teams.